zohra009/manipulating-hashes-prework/README.md

 #  => {first: "first value!", second: "second value!", third: "third value!"}
 ```

-In a nested hash, we can add brand new key/value pairs very similarly.
-We just need to first access the level of the hash to which we want to add a key value pair.
-We want the `"Jon Snow"` key to include a new key/value pair of his address.
-Take a look at the implementation below:
+In a nested hash, we can add new key/value pairs in a similar way.
+We need to first access the level of the hash to which we want to add a key value pair, and then we can create a new key value on the second level using the same notation.
+Since we want the `"Jon Snow"` key to include a new key/value pair of his address, the implementation should look like this:

 ```ruby
 contacts["Jon Snow"][:address] = "The Lord Commander's Rooms, The Wall, Westeros"